 Within a month Lewis Silkin was piloting DocsCorp’s pdfDocs and compareDocs software, and within two the software was deployed across the entire firm.
 Lunch and learn sessions were organized, but the reality was the software was so intuitive and easy to use that staff were able to get up to speed fairly quickly.
 In fact, the transition from Workshare to DocsCorp was so smooth that the staff didn’t realize that it was a new solution.
-“Our lawyers were thrilled to be using a solution that integrated seamlessly with our SharePoint DMS.
+“Our lawyers were thrilled to be using a solution that integrated seamlessly with SharePoint.
 With Workshare, the integration simply wasn’t there.
-We worked with them for two years to rectify the situation, but once we made the decision to switch, we were in pilot within a month and had rolled out to the whole firm in two!
+We worked with them for two years to rectify the situation, but once we made the decision to switch, we were in a pilot within a month and had rolled out to the whole firm in two!
 DocsCorp really knows its stuff where integration is concerned.”

 With compareDocs, staff members were able to compare two documents for changes from the custom Lewis Silkin Word compare screen, which they hadn’t been able to do previously. compareDocs also enabled users to compare more document types: Word to Word; PDF to PDF; Word to PDF. compareDocs is the only document comparison engine that compares natively, i.e. it doesn’t convert documents to another format in order to complete the comparison.
 This provides a unique workflow in which users can continue to work and edit the comparison report with formatting and document styles still intact.
-With compareDocs there is no proprietary viewing technology; no reformatting of documents; no time wasted!
+With compareDocs there is no proprietary viewing technology; no reformatting of documents; no time wasted.

-DocsCorp was able to integrate core applications for document comparison and PDF management with Lewis Silkin’s SharePoint DMS within a month—a task that Workshare was unable to achieve even after two years of trying.
+DocsCorp was able to integrate core applications for document comparison and PDF management with Lewis Silkin’s SharePoint environment within a month—a task that Workshare was unable to achieve even after two years of trying.